These states have implemented stay-at-home orders. Here's what that means for you - KVIA

 Outdoor activity is allowed, provided people maintain a distance of 6 feet from one another, and gatherings are limited to 10 people.

-The measure, announced March 28, was scheduled to be in place until at least April 19.
+The measure initially was scheduled to be in place until at least April 19.

 The Kansas Department of Health and Environment earlier ordered 14-day quarantines for Kansans who traveled to California, Florida, Illinois, New Jersey, New York and Washington, starting March 23.